mattdanielmurphy/block-puzzle/AG_CONTEXT.md

 - `npm run build` completes successfully.
 - Game loads without console errors.
 - New features work on Mobile & Desktop (responsive canvas).

+- **Leaderboard Auto-Submission**: The game now automatically submits scores to the leaderboard if they are within the top 20.
+This check happens at game over.